 - Northern England SIG facilitated by Marion Wilburn

-This SIG started with focus on greater Manchester but has expanded its mandate to cover all of northern England, better reflecting member interests.
+This SIG started with a focus on greater Manchester but has expanded its mandate to cover all of northern England, better reflecting member interests.
 Members help each other in discovery of record sources and enjoy sharing social and family histories for this fascinating area.

 - New Members SIG facilitated by Heather Ioannou

 This SIG was created in 2014 to introduce new members to each other and to provide opportunities for them to initiate activities that will enhance their membership experience.
 Initiatives to date have included introductions to key Branch members, presentations on key topics by Branch experts and, most recently, the launch of a Mentorship Program.
 All new and “not so new” members are welcome to join.